||Grove Creek Trail

 starts in this meadow.
 We're looking across Utah Lake.
 Photos July 4, 2006.

 elevation change.
+That's an average of 550 vertical per mile.
 As either a downhill or out-and-back, the trail should

 be considered for advanced riders only.